 So that should help explain the shortage of good birch bark in the district.
 The NWC had been here since the early 1800’s, and had probably destroyed more than a few trees in their search for good bark: the HBC men were obviously no more careful.
 But it would be difficult to imagine that a resource which was plentiful when they first arrived would disappear.
 However, it did.

-When the next post in this series is published, it will appear here: http://nancymargueriteanderson.com/brigade-twenty-one/
+When the next and last post in this series is published, it will appear here: https://nancymargueriteanderson.com/brigade-twenty-one/

 Copyright, Nancy Marguerite Anderson, 2018.
 All rights reserved.